8 Days Lemosho Route

-8 Days Lemosho Route tour safari has been created specifically for you, to let you enjoy while climbing to the top of the African highest Mountain.
+8 Days Lemosho Route has created specific for you, to let you enjoy while climbing to the top of the African highest Mountain.

 The first two days are spent trekking across the rainforest to Shira Ridge from there.
 In an enjoyable, reasonably flat walk, the Lemosho path spans the entire Shira Plateau from west to east.
 Crowds are poor until the road near Lava Tower joins the Machame route.
 Then the road travels on a trail known as the Southern Circuit under Kilimanjaro’s Southern Ice Field before climbing from Barafu.
 The descent is carried out via the Mweka road.

-Book this 8 Days Lemosho Route, Relax and let our team do the rest for you from the arrangements of the whole tour to the end, If you need any assistance from us, such as hotel reservations or transportation, please let us know and we will be very happy to assist you.
+Book this 8 Days Lemosho Route, Relax and let our team do the rest for you from the arrangements of the whole tour to the end.

 Day 1 – Day 1: Lemosho Glades (2385m) to Big Tree Camp (2780m)